grocerycrud/documentation/2.x/api/callback-upload.md

 For example you can see a full working example below.
 The example is pretty big as it handles all of the above bullet points.

-<pre><code class="language-php">// At this example we are using the library of: https://packagist.org/packages/codeguy/upload
+<pre><code class="language-php">// At this example we are using the library of https://packagist.org/packages/codeguy/upload
-// So please make sure that if you are going to use the below code you will need to install this library first
+// so please make sure that if you are going to use the below code,
+// you will need to install this library first

 $crud->callbackUpload(function ($uploadData)  {
     // Hardcoded paths.
-Please make sure that in case you just copy the below code that you replace these
+Please make sure that in case you just copy the below code
-    // two variables with yours
+    // that you replace these two variables with yours
     $uploadPath = '/real/upload/path/'; // directory of the drive
     $publicPath = '/Uploads/'; // public directory (at the URL)